eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/BasicExamples/examples_py_draw_your_own_clock.md

 ## **Code**

-To display a clock on the UNIHIKER screen, follow these steps: first, use the instantiated GUI object to invoke the draw_clock() function and create a circle.
-Next, call draw_emoji() to place a winking emoji inside the circle.
-Continuously update the time parameter within the GUI object in the while loop.
-Calling fill_clock() will fill the clock with the chosen color.
+Use draw_clock() and fill_clock() to draw two clocks, then use config() to update the time, the time comes from the system time of UNIHIKER.
+>Note: UNIHIKER will automatically obtain the NTP time after connecting to the network.
+If the time zone does not match the current one, you need to adjust the time zone settings.

 ```python
 from unihiker import GUI